How to Write a Personalized Cover Letter

 Whether you're applying for your dream job or an entry-level position, a strong personalized cover letter is the way to get noticed.

 If writing a tailored cover letter for every position you're interested in seems like too much work, you don't have to do it on your own.
-Teal's new AI integration features (found within the AI Resume Builder) can generate multiple versions of cover letters directly within the Teal platform.
+Teal's Cover Letter Generator with AI integration can write multiple versions of cover letters directly within the Teal platform.
 This digital tool is a great option to help you quickly write a cover letter that can impress hiring managers at any company.
 All you need is a free Teal account.

 First, though, it's helpful to learn what you should include in a personalized cover letter, from the introduction to the closing paragraph.
 Follow our guide to writing a standout cover letter that sets you apart from the pack.